nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 .. figure:: image/d_qgispluging_pluginmanager_install_toolbox.png
     :alt: Install 3Di Toolbox

-.. _plugin_overview:

-To install the "3Di Models and Simulations" plugin follow the steps below:
+To install the **3Di Models and Simulations** plugin follow the steps below:

 1) Open QGIS and via the menu bar go to 'Plugins > Manage And Install Plugins'.
 2) Go to 'Settings'.